 - Before applying for a payday loan it is necessary that a borrower checked the legal status of the company.

-All the payday lenders are obliged to adhere to the state laws in order to be able to operate.
-However, there are a lot of companies that do not follow the regulations; and they still able to make a profit on the ignorance of borrowers.
+All payday lenders are obliged to adhere to the state laws in order to be able to operate.
+However, there are a lot of companies that do not follow the regulations; and they are still able to make a profit on the ignorance of borrowers.

 Allowed and Illegal Practices

 A borrower should know that a lender is eligible to start a debt collection process with calls and letters in polite form.
 They, however, should not be aggressive or invasive and should be stopped as soon a borrower writes a desist notice to a lender or agency.
 Besides, it is also against the law when a lender keeps sending the same check for collection and gets it returned as the result of insufficient funds.
-As a result, a borrower gets charged with huge NSF fees.
+As a result, a borrower gets charged huge NSF fees.
 This practice is definitely against the law as only one such return is allowed.

 In the U.S. default repayment is not a criminal offense and is not the reason to put a person in jail.
 Payday lenders in the U.S. are authorized only to file a lawsuit (a civil one) against the borrower who failed to repay; however, no other measure in this respect.

 In case the unlucky situation happened and you have to deal with debt collectors, there is no sense to quarrel.
 It is also better to try and reason with them and make an attempt to delay the repayment or agree on a repayment plan.
-In fact, in 8 states an installment plan for the borrower is obligatory and required by the law and lenders have to abide by it.
+In fact, in some states, an installment plan for the borrower is obligatory and required by the law and lenders have to abide by it.